marcossantiago/kubernetes-workshop/06_resources.md

 ---

-### From the Top

-There are two main kinds of resource management for pods.
+There are two main kinds of resource management for contianers/pods.

 * Requests
 * Limits